Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Problem Setup

-\begin{rem} The value of $L$ satisfying \eqref{condition L} can be found by the singular value decomposition of the sequential data of $v$ \cite{sadamoto2022dependent}; however, this procedure must be performed before running the proposed learning algorithm.
-Because no theoretical problem occurs even if $L$ is large as long as it satisfies \eqref{condition L}, there is no need to choose such an appropriate $L$.
+\begin{rem} One way to find $L$ without using a model is to provide a relatively large value for it because no theoretical problem occurs even if $L$ is large.
 Later, we will show this in numerical simulations. \end{rem}